MANGO: A Global Single-Date Paired Dataset for Mangrove Segmentation: Constructing MANGO

 \subsection{Dataset Collection}

-We tile the GMW \cite{bunting2022gmw3} extent into a set of regions $\mathcal{R}=\{R_i\}$, where each $R_i$ is a $256 \times 256$ pixel patch at 10\,m resolution \cite{bunting2022gmw3}.
+We tile the GMW~\cite{bunting2022gmw3} extent into a set of regions $\mathcal{R}=\{R_i\}$, where each $R_i$ is a $256 \times 256$ pixel patch at 10\,m resolution~\cite{bunting2022gmw3}.
 For each sensing date $t$, we denote the corresponding Sentinel-2 L2A acquisition over $R_i$ by $I_{i,t}\in\mathbb{R}^{256\times256\times 13}$.
-For each $R_i$, we define the candidate pool $\mathcal{I}_i$ of S2 L2A \cite{drusch2012sentinel2} acquisitions $I_{i,t}$ as follows:
+For each $R_i$, we define the candidate pool $\mathcal{I}_i$ of S2 L2A~\cite{drusch2012sentinel2} acquisitions $I_{i,t}$ as follows:

-where $\mathcal{T}_i$ denotes the sensing dates within the target year 2020 \cite{bunting2022gmw3}.
-To ensure data quality, we define $C(I_{i,t})$ as the cloud fraction calculated using the cloud mask provided by GEE \cite{gorelick2017gee}, and $\Omega(I_{i,t})$ as the spatial coverage of the area of interest within the region.
+where $\mathcal{T}_i$ denotes the sensing dates within the target year 2020~\cite{bunting2022gmw3}.
+To ensure data quality, we define $C(I_{i,t})$ as the cloud fraction calculated using the cloud mask provided by GEE~\cite{gorelick2017gee}, and $\Omega(I_{i,t})$ as the spatial coverage of the area of interest within the region.
 We set the strict filtering thresholds to $\kappa=0.05$ and $\omega=0.50$.
-In total, this pipeline retrieved 1,379,743 images across 42,703 regions, providing an average of 32 candidates per site for the subsequent selection stage.
+In total, this pipeline retrieved 1,379,743 images across 42,703 regions, providing an average of 32 candidates per site.
+The central problem addressed in the next stage is the automatic selection of one representative acquisition from this pool.

-The collection is categorized by the mangrove fraction $f_i=M_{GMW} \cap R_i/R_i$ into four levels: (i) strong positive ($f_i \ge 0.15$), (ii) mid positive ($0.05 \le f_i < 0.15$), (iii) weak positive ($0 < f_i < 0.05$), and (iv) pure negative ($f_i=0$).
-We enforce a 1:1 ratio between total positive and negative samples to mitigate class imbalance, a common challenge in binary segmentation \cite{demir2018deepglobe, bonafilia2020sen1floods11}.
-Furthermore, the positive subset follows a 2:2:1 ratio for strong, mid, and weak classes, respectively.
-This ensures sufficient representation of fragmented coastal fringes and low-density stands, which are often underrepresented in global maps \cite{cissell2021belize}.